zhaohongyu/learngit/facecompare/README.md

-##::Face Verification
+##Face Verification
-###::FaceVerification compares the faces in multiple different images and analyze their similarity.
+###FaceVerification compares the faces in multiple different images and analyze their similarity.
-##Usage notes :
+###Usage notes :
 > You need to upload a photo with only 1 face in as your base image.
 The face will be used to compare with faces in other images.

 > Face Verification GET Example :